humhue/DAOTools/README.md

 I am not the author of the QUDAO Fixpack (originally created by Paul Escalona / Qwinn).
 I initially created this toolset specifically to patch QUDAO and make its text non-language-specific, allowing non-English speakers to enjoy the mod.

 **Want an international version of the fixpack?** Out of respect for the original author's permissions, I do not host pre-patched mod files.
-Instead, simply download this program from the [Release Section](https://github.com/humhue/DAOTools/releases), download the original mod from NexusMods, and run the `.dazip` through the patcher.
+Instead, simply download this program from [Nexus Mods](https://www.nexusmods.com/dragonage/mods/6920), download the original mod from NexusMods, and run the `.dazip` through the patcher.
 It is fully automated and takes less than a second!

 ---